 The Bitmap Size subfield indicates the size of each Per-Link Traffic Indication Bitmap subfield, in bits.
 The subfield is encoded to m, where m + 1 is the size of the Per-Link Traffic Indication Bitmap subfield.
 A value of 0 in the Bitmap Size subfield is reserved.
 The AID Offset subfield indicates a bit numbered k of the traffic indication virtual bitmap.

 The Per-Link Traffic Indication List field is defined in Figure 9-1002ad (Per-Link Traffic Indication List field format).
 The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap sub- fields that correspond to the AIDs of the non-AP MLDs starting from the bit numbered k of the traffic indi- cation virtual bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs set to 1, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap sub- field of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element.
+The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs set to 1, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap sub- field of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element or in a Link Recommendation frame with the Multi-Link Traffic element.